-The Tackling Child Exploitation (TCE) Support Programme is a significant investment by the Department for Education and aims to support local areas to develop an effective strategic response to child exploitation and threats from outside the family home, including child sexual exploitation and child criminal exploitation, such as county lines drug trafficking.
+The Tackling Child Exploitation (TCE) Support Programme is funded by the Department for Education and aims to support local areas to develop an effective strategic response to child exploitation and harm from outside the family home (‘extra-familial harm’), including child sexual exploitation and child criminal exploitation, such as ‘county lines’ drug trafficking.

-The consortium have brought together some of the frequently asked questions about the TCE.
+The consortium have brought together some of the frequently asked questions about the TCE Support Programme.
 This includes general information and answers to detailed questions for those wanting to engage with the programme.
 These will be updated as the programme progresses.
-If you would like to suggest a question, email TCEadmin@rip.org.uk.
+If you would like to suggest a question, email TCEadmin@researchinpractice.org.uk.

 Who is the TCE Support Programme for?